43 Foundry Avenue

 Waltham, Massachusetts 02453-8313

 Johannah Nikula helps teachers make engaging and intellectually stimulating mathematical learning experiences available and accessible to all learners.
-She specializes in designing and studying models of professional development for mathematics teachers, with a particular focus on teachers working with students from diverse backgrounds and students who possess varying degrees of proficiency in English.
+She specializes in designing and studying models of professional development for mathematics teachers, with a particular focus on working with students from diverse backgrounds and those who possess varying degrees of proficiency in English.